samsonovss/ESPHome-Treadmill-FTMS/README.md

-# ESPHome Treadmill with Zwift and FTMS Support (ZWift, Kinomap(android), FitShow, Kinni)
+# ESPHome Treadmill with FTMS Support (Zwift, Kinomap for Android, FitShow, Kinni) - FTMS Added April 9, 2025

 **[Русская версия / Russian version](README.ru.md)**

 ## About the Project
-Turn your old treadmill into a smart training companion!
-ESPHomeTreadmill is an onboard computer based on the ESP32 S3 with ESPHome firmware, adding support for Zwift, intelligent heart rate-based programs, and UART control.
-It’s perfect for treadmills with PSA(xx) series boards but flexible enough to adapt to any UART-enabled treadmill.
+Transform your old treadmill into a smart training companion!
+ESPHomeTreadmill is an onboard computer based on the ESP32-S3 with ESPHome firmware.
+It adds support for Zwift, Kinomap, FitShow, and Kinni, along with intelligent heart rate-based programs and UART control.
+Designed for treadmills with PSA(xx) series boards, it’s flexible enough to adapt to any UART-enabled treadmill.
 Minimal cost, maximum potential!

 ## How It Works
-The project leverages the ESP32 S3 to communicate with the treadmill’s board (e.g., PSA(xx)) via UART.
-Commands like `[SETSPD:010]` (1 km/h) or `[SETINC:000]` (0%) were discovered by analyzing traffic with a UART logger.
-The microcontroller processes this data, converts it into real speed and incline values, and transmits them via Bluetooth Low Energy (BLE) to apps like Zwift or stores them locally for analysis in Grafana.
+The project uses the ESP32-S3 to communicate with the treadmill’s board (e.g., PSA(xx)) via UART.
+Commands like `[SETSPD:010]` (1 km/h) or `[SETINC:000]` (0%) were reverse-engineered by analyzing traffic with a UART logger.
+The microcontroller processes this data, converts it into real speed and incline values, and transmits them via Bluetooth Low Energy (BLE) to apps like Zwift or logs them locally for analysis in Grafana.

-A heart rate monitor connects via BLE, providing pulse data.
-Real-time intelligent algorithms analyze the heart rate and smoothly adjust the treadmill’s settings to maintain the target training zone.
-For example, if your pulse drifts outside the goal, the speed adjusts automatically, delivering a personalized and effective workout.
+A heart rate monitor connects via BLE to provide pulse data.
+Real-time intelligent algorithms analyze the heart rate and smoothly adjust the treadmill’s settings to maintain your target training zone.
+For example, if your pulse drifts outside the goal, the speed adjusts automatically for a personalized and effective workout.

 ### Advantages
-- **Flexibility**: Works with any UART-supporting treadmill.
+- **Flexibility**: Compatible with any UART-supporting treadmill.
-- **Modernity**: Built on the powerful ESP32 S3 microcontroller.
+- **Modernity**: Powered by the robust ESP32-S3 microcontroller.
-- **Affordability**: Requires minimal components.
+- **Affordability**: Requires minimal hardware components.

 ## Recommended Hardware
-- **ESP32 S3** (highly recommended for performance and BLE support).
+- **ESP32-S3** (highly recommended for performance and BLE support).
 - **LM2596S**: Voltage converter from 12V to 5V (non-isolated).
 - **2-channel level shifter**: To match 5V (PSA(xx)) and 3.3V (ESP32 S3).
 - **Treadmill**: Ideally with a **[PSA(xx) board](image/PSA(XX)H.jpg)**, but any UART-capable model (RX-TX) will do.
  ![Treadmill Screenshot](image/PSA(XX)H.jpg)
 ## Connection
-- ESP32 S3:
+- **ESP32-S3**:
   - GPIO17 (TX): Transmits data to RX (Pin 5) on PSA(xx) through a level shifter.
   - GPIO18 (RX): Receives data from TX (Pin 4) on PSA(xx) through a level shifter.
   - GND: Common ground with the level shifter (3.3V side).